bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-update-attrs.md

 >
 > Who can execute the method: any user

-The method `landing.block.updateattrs` modifies the attributes of the node block.
+The method `landing.block.updateattrs` changes the attributes of the block node.
 It returns _true_ or an error.

 ## Parameters